-Table 6.2: Predicted Background Air Quality Data - NO2

-- 6.2.4 The maximum average background NO2 concentrations for the grid squares in which the Site is located are predicted to be substantially below the relevant objectives, at 20% of the objective in 2023 and falling to 17% by 2028. - 6.2.5 As noted in section 2.2.4 of the Air Quality Assessment WFDC has declared an AQMA within Kidderminster which lies about 1.7km to the south of the Site (AQMA plan provided in Appendix KEH8).
+- 6.2.2 The EnviroCentre Air Quality Assessment made reference to Defra predicted background NO2 concentrations along with some ambient monitoring carried out by WFDC. - 6.2.3 The current available data for 2024 and 2029 for the grid squares in which the Site and surroundings are located are set out in Table 6.3 of the ES Addendum. - 6.2.4 The maximum average background NO2 concentrations for the grid squares in which the Site is located are predicted to be substantially below the relevant objectives, at 20% of the objective in 2024 and falling to 17% by 2029. - 6.2.5 As noted in section 2.2.4 of the Air Quality Assessment WFDC has declared an AQMA within Kidderminster which lies about 1.7km to the south of the Site (AQMA plan provided in Appendix KEH8).
 The area of this AQMA has not been revised since the assessment.
-It is understood however that a new road layout is being / has been provided in this area which is expected to substantially improve air quality (CD4.28). - 6.2.6 The assessment also referred to monitoring data for a diffusion tube located on Stourbridge Road (SBR121).
+However, as discussed in Section 6.2 of the ES Addendum it is understood that construction of a new road layout in this area was completed in 2021 and is expected to significantly improve air quality.
+The latest WFDC Air Quality ASR (2024 ASR) reports that the latest results indicate these measures have had a significant reducing benefit, with all measured annual mean NO2 concentrations within the AQMA being below the AQO (CD12.38). - 6.2.6 The assessment also referred to monitoring data for a diffusion tube located on Stourbridge Road (SBR121).
 The latest WFDC ASR also reports monitoring data for several additional diffusion tubes located along Chester Road North to the south of the site (see plans in Appendix KEH9).
-Monitoring at these commenced in 2019 and the available results are summarised below.
+Monitoring at these commenced in 2019 and full details and results for 2019-2023 are presented in Table 6.4 of the ES Addendum. - 6.2.7 The annual mean NO2 concentrations at these locations in 2019 were all well below the AQO.
+Concentrations were typically lower in 2020 and 2021 consistent with expectations due to reduced traffic movements in this time due to the impacts of the Covid-19 pandemic affecting travel patterns and behaviour.
+Annual concentrations have risen in 2022 and 2023, when compared to 2020 and 2021, again consistent with expectations of increasing traffic movements following the easing to the Covid-19 restrictions. - 6.2.8 However, irrespective of this the results for 2023 remain broadly similar to 2019 with all locations were well below the AQO of 40 $\mu$ g/m3 (<75% of the AQO).